The Fury of the Cow!

 Steer did offer to teach me how to cut up a whole chicken once.
 I'm guessing in an effor to save 3 cents a pound or something on a whole chicken.

-These Marines must not have payed attention in class
+These Marines must not have payed attention in cl

 These Marines must not have payed attention in class>